Content Marketing Ideas for Small Businesses

 However, the fact that many people use content marketing doesn’t mean it’s easy.
 On the contrary, 58% of small business marketers say they find producing engaging content challenging, and 53% say the same about simply producing content on a regular basis.

 Despite these challenges, content marketing can be a great way to grow your brand and business while still staying within your budget.
-So if you’re looking to get started, here are five content marketing ideas for small businesses to help you create successful content:
+So if you’re looking to get started, call us at 888-601-5359 to speak with a strategist, or keep reading for 5 content marketing ideas to help you get started.

 Post photos and videos